tpimienta/coursera-datasci-cleaningdata/README.md

 Start interactive R session then source("run_analysis.R").

-The tidy data is called "combined".
+The tidy data created from the raw data is a variable called "combined".
 The summarized data frame is called "final".

+A text file containing the summarized data called "tidy-data.txt" is created.